eglisi1/harvest_hub/README.md

-# Project Name Standortanalyse für den Online-Vertrieb von regionalen und saisonalen Landwirtschaftsprodukten  im Kanton Zürich
+# Project Name

+Location analysis for the online distribution of regional and seasonal agricultural products in the canton of Zurich

 ## Getting Started 🚀